Joining our team: How to prepare for your first day

 As you settle in, you’ll learn about the training you need to be successful in your job and understand how your work and your team contribute to WorkSafeBC’s vision: Safe and healthy workplaces.
 Compassionate and responsive service.

-We offer continuous learning and coaching opportunities, career planning, leadership development programs, and tuition reimbursement to make your career at WorkSafeBC rewarding.
-WorkSafeBC has a supportive and inclusive work environment that celebrates our employees’ achievements through our kudos and milestone recognition programs.
+We have a supportive and inclusive work environment that celebrates our employees’ achievements through our kudos and milestone recognition programs.

 In addition to competitive salaries, we offer eligible employees a comprehensive benefits package that includes: